 There are 25 members of Council (.pdf), the majority of whom are External.

 Council's responsibilities are set out in Ordinance 10, Statement of Primary Responsibilities (.pdf)

-To maintain our competitive edge during a period of unprecedented change for the higher education sector, we are seeking to enhance further the expertise and diversity of our University Council, our principal governing body.
-We are seeking outstanding individuals with the requisite intellectual capacity, commercial acumen and strategic leadership insight to support us in shaping our transformational agenda.
+To maintain our competitive edge, during a period of unprecedented change for the higher education sector, we need to continue to think and act in different ways.
+We are interested to hear from individuals with the requisite intellectual capacity, commercial acumen and strategic leadership experience to support us in shaping our transformational agenda.